yceruto/behat-extension/README.md

 ```

 > [!NOTE]
 > Note that the `(!)` mark is mandatory to catch exceptions.
-If you don't use it, the exception will be thrown as usual.
+If you don't use it, the exception

-To check the exception class and message in your Behat step definition, you can use the
+> will be thrown as usual.

-`ExceptionAssertionTrait` in your Behat context class.
-This trait provides useful assertion
+These predefined steps can be found in the `ExceptionAssertionTrait`, which are activated
-steps to verify if the thrown exception matches a specific class or message.
-Alternatively,
+once you add it to your Behat context class.
+Alternatively, you can create custom Behat
-you can create a custom Behat step and use the `ExceptionAssertion` class directly.
+steps and use the `ExceptionAssertion` class directly.

-This is the Context class that implements the previous feature:
+This is a sample of the `FeatureContext` class that implements the previous feature:

 ```php
 class FeatureContext implements Context